NexGen-3D-Printing/SteamMachine/README.md

 3 - Stop & disable oberon‑governor (If you have already installed this governor, it will disable it, not remove it, so you can re-enable if you want)

-4 - Append mitigations=off to kernel args (This infers you are using this as a Steam Machine game console, if you are using this machine as your primary PC then I recommend not running this script)
+4 - Append cpu mitigations=off to kernel args (This infers you are using this as a Steam Machine game console, if you are using this machine as your primary PC then I recommend not running this script)

-5 - Create custom zRAM configuration and use compression with less CPU overhead (There is a few issues with ram and some games trying to use more that you actually have, this is to assist in reducing these issues)
+5 - Create custom 16GB swapfile configuration and use compression with less CPU overhead (There is a few issues with ram and some games trying to use more that you actually have, this is to assist in reducing these issues)

 6 - Reload systemd daemon